citp/privacy-policy-historical/r/ri/rin/ring.com.md

 This Privacy Notice may be updated periodically and without prior notice to you to reflect changes in our personal information practices.
 We will post a notice on our websites and mobile apps to notify you of significant changes to our Privacy Notice and indicate at the top of the notice when it was most recently updated.

-If you have any questions about this Privacy Notice, or if you would like us to update information we have about you, change your preferences or exercise other applicable data protection rights, please contact us by e-mail at [privacy@ring.com](mailto:privacy@ring.com) or write to us at:
+If you have any questions about this Privacy Notice, or if you would like us to update information we have about you, change your preferences or exercise other applicable data protection rights, please contact us by e-mail at privacy@ring.com or write to us at:

-Ring Inc.
+Ring LLC
 1523 26th Street
 Santa Monica, CA 90404